 (3) The nonprofit's staff salary when specifically itemized and attributed to the cooperative project (overhead).

 5.17 What are the appraisal requirements for acquiring land from nonprofit organizations?

 A. Either we or an appraiser that we recommend and/or approve will prepare appraisals.
 Appraisals will conform with the Uniform Appraisal Standards for Federal Land Acquisitions.

 B. Reviews of appraisals following a Letter of Intent will not exceed the marketing period of the land as described in the appraisal report.

 For information on the content of this chapter, contact the Division of Realty.
-For more information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.